-The research of our laboratory lies in the interface between novel single cell technologies and quantitative biology.
-We pursue the development of new quantitative and high-throughput methods for characterizing genomic, epigenetic and transcriptional variations at single cell resolution.
-We focus on the tumorigenesis of pancreatic cancer.
+The research of our laboratory lies in the interface between systems biology and cancer biology.
+We pursue the development of novel single cell methods for characterizing genomic, epigenetic and transcriptional variations at single cell resolution.
+We use genetically engineered mice models to investigate tumorigenesis, specifically pancreatic cancer.

 With the rapid development of next-generation sequencing technology, high-throughput sequencing has become a powerful tool for biological research.
 In our lab, we are interested in examining the genome at single cell resolution, in contrast to the genome averaged from an ensemble of cells.
 As the demonstration of the principle, we are able to detect the genomic variations between individual cancer cells.
 We are interested in detecting early events that drive tumorigenesis as well as the early stage of tumor heterogeneity that will influence later tumor development.
 The lab will focus on pancreatic cancer in particular.

-Tumorigenesis involves with dedifferentiation/transdifferentiation, which allows the cancer initiating cell to gain more plasticity and proliferation by hijacking existing developmental or tissue self-renewal mechanisms, and mutations, which are the essential evolution force.
-The stochasticity caused by the instability of dedifferentiation/transdifferentiation and random mutations can lead to the heterogeneity among cells even at early stage of tumorigenesis.
-The onset as well as the potential enormous complexity of heterogeneity demands single cell analysis to detect the genomic changes and dissect the functional variances among the tumor initiating cells.
+Tumorigenesis involves with dedifferentiation/transdifferentiation, which allows the cancer initiating cell to gain more plasticity and proliferation by hijacking existing developmental or tissue self-renewal mechanisms.
+We are interested in investigating the mutations of genes involved in epigenetic regulations.
+The perturbation to epigenetic regulation by mutations can initiate the instability and lead to dedifferentiation/transdifferentiation at early stage of tumorigenesis.
+The onset of this instability and the potential heterogeneity following that demands single cell analysis for better characterization of functional variances among the tumor initiating cells.